Carbon, Energy and Business Travel

 - Establish a green traveler program for Goldman Sachs employees to minimize the environmental impact of business travel

 We have pledged to be carbon neutral from fiscal year 2015 onward.
 This commitment includes global direct Scope 1, indirect (market-based) Scope 2 and Scope 3 business travel emissions.

-In 2018, we again achieved our carbon neutrality commitment through the implementation of our Carbon Reduction Framework, which prioritizes energy reduction initiatives across our facilities and enables the procurement of renewable electricity (Green-e certified RECs and Guarantees of Origin) and high-quality certified carbon offsets that support the growth of renewable energy markets where we operate.
+In 2019, we maintained our carbon neutral commitment through the implementation of our Carbon Reduction Framework, which prioritizes energy reduction initiatives across our facilities, followed by the procurement of renewable electricity (through Green-E certified Renewable Energy Certificates and Guarantees of Origin) and high-quality certified carbon offsets that support the growth of low carbon markets where we operate.
 In doing so, we continue to explore the evolving marketplace of green power purchases and carbon offsets.
-We are taking a measured approach to build a portfolio of diverse assets at practical cost with:
+We take a measured approach to build a portfolio of diverse assets balancing cost with:

 - Third-party verification and accounting integrity